PraveenSebastian/Getting-and-Cleaning-Data/README.md

-No of files in this repopsitory are 3.
+No of files in this repopsitory are Three.

 1.Readme
 2.Codebook